Key facts

 Deakin Law Clinic

-Deakin Law School offers five teaching law firms which provide legal placements for students.
-The clinics operate under the supervision of qualified legal practitioners and offer opportunities for students to build legal skills in the following areas:
+Deakin Law School offers teaching law firms which provide legal placements for students.
+The clinics operate under the supervision of qualified legal practitioners and offer opportunities for students to develop legal skills in the following areas:

 Study abroad opportunities

-At present, to qualify for admission as a barrister and solicitor in Victoria, university graduates are required to complete legal traineeships (previously known as articles of clerkship) for one year or to complete a legal practice course.
-Institutes that offer Practical Legal Training are:
+At present, to qualify for admission as a barrister and solicitor in Victoria, university graduates are required to complete either a supervised legal traineeship (previously known as articles of clerkship) for one year or an approved practical legal training (PLT) course.
+Institutes that offer Practical Legal Training in Victoria include:

 - The College of Law Victoria: Victorian Professional Program